AiramBrzbn/SegRedes/README.md

 !
 interface GigabitEthernet2/3
  negotiation auto
-!

 interface GigabitEthernet3/0
  negotiation auto
-!

 interface GigabitEthernet3/1
  negotiation auto
-!

 interface GigabitEthernet3/2
  negotiation auto
-!

 interface GigabitEthernet3/3
  negotiation auto
-!

 interface Vlan90
  ip address 10.78.7.145 255.255.255.248
-!

 ip forward-protocol nd
-!

 ip http server
 ip http secure-server
-!

 ip ssh server algorithm encryption aes128-ctr aes192-ctr aes256-ctr
 ip ssh client algorithm encryption aes128-ctr aes192-ctr aes256-ctr
-!
-!
-!
-!
-!
-!

 control-plane
-!
-banner exec ^C
-IOSv - Cisco Systems Confidential -

-Supplemental End User License Restrictions

-This IOSv software is provided AS-IS without warranty of any kind.
-Under no circumstances may this software be used separate from the Cisco Modeling Labs Software that this software was provided with, or deployed or used as part of a production environment.

-By using the software, you agree to abide by the terms and conditions of the Cisco End User License Agreement at http://www.cisco.com/go/eula.
-Unauthorized use or distribution of this software is expressly prohibited.
-^C
-banner incoming ^C
-IOSv - Cisco Systems Confidential -

-Supplemental End User License Restrictions

-This IOSv software is provided AS-IS without warranty of any kind.
-Under no circumstances may this software be used separate from the Cisco Modeling Labs Software that this software was provided with, or deployed or used as part of a production environment.

-By using the software, you agree to abide by the terms and conditions of the Cisco End User License Agreement at http://www.cisco.com/go/eula.
-Unauthorized use or distribution of this software is expressly prohibited.
-^C
-banner login ^C
-IOSv - Cisco Systems Confidential -

-Supplemental End User License Restrictions

-This IOSv software is provided AS-IS without warranty of any kind.
-Under no circumstances may this software be used separate from the Cisco Modeling Labs Software that this software was provided with, or deployed or used as part of a production environment.

-By using the software, you agree to abide by the terms and conditions of the Cisco End User License Agreement at http://www.cisco.com/go/eula.
-Unauthorized use or distribution of this software is expressly prohibited.
 ^C
 banner motd ^C Acceso restringido: solo personal autorizado por Airam Brazoban ^C !